 Malaysia is one of the most popular countries in Southeast Asia for businesses.
 Malaysia is an important gateway to lucrative regional markets; The country has a developed economy that has grown over the past half-century at an annual rate of 6.5%.
+The Malaysian payroll landscape is complex, with a number of different laws and regulations that businesses must comply with.
+This can be a challenge for businesses, particularly those that are new to the country.
 If you want to expand your business or start your business in Malaysia, you need to understand how payroll in Malaysia works.

 1) Income Tax

-The fiscal year in Malaysia starts from 1st January to 31st December.
+Part of the payroll process in Malaysia is the income tax contribution to the Inland Revenue Board (LHDN).
+It must be noted that the fiscal year in Malaysia starts from 1st January to 31st December.
 All tax residents as well as non-residents (employees who work between 60-182 days per year in Malaysia) are required to pay tax, capped at 30% for income more than MYR 2,000,000.
 Each employee will need to file their taxes for each calendar year before 30th April.
+Therefore, it’s important for every individual to be aware of the tax reliefs that are allowed to claim for.
+The following are just some of the tax reliefs available to individuals who are under payroll in Malaysia:

 2) Leave

-Public holiday – Employees are entitled to 11 gazetted public holidays in Malaysia per year, including the following:
+Public holiday – As long as the person is under the payroll in Malaysia, the employees are entitled to 11 gazetted public holidays in Malaysia per year, including the following:

 - National Day,